Guide - The Best of Park City

 Resort Properties

-Park City Mountain and Deer Valley base areas offer slopeside lodging that provides direct access to summer activities including hiking, biking, and resort programming.
+Park City Mountain and Deer Valley base areas feature slopeside lodging that provides direct access to summer activities including hiking, biking, and resort programming.
 Properties range from hotel rooms to multi-bedroom residences.

-Summer rates at resort properties often represent significant value compared to winter pricing.
+Summer rates at resort properties often represent significant discounts and values.

 What to ask about: Summer activity packages bundled with accommodations.